unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 {{% col %}}
 ## Job
 Object that runs short-lived, one-off tasks.
-Useful to for things to do once, and then stop, for example a database migration.
+Useful for things to do once, and then stop, for example a database migration.

 {{% /col %}}{{% col %}}
 ## CronJob